fortrabbit/help/docs/cron-job-uni.md

 **Database maintenance**: say the web application cumulates data which needs to be transformed and/or wiped periodically.
 A Cron Job allows you to make sure the `app/console db:cleanup` - or whatever - script executes hourly, daily, weekly or whenever your want.

 **Cache clearing**: say the web application has a news site, which homepage must be rebuilt every ten minutes or so.
-With a Cron Job you can schedule a cleanup of the homepage every one, ten, thirty or whatever minutes required.
+With a Cron Job you can schedule a cleanup of the homepage.

 ## Availabilty